 Self-Employment – The Challenges

-One of the main challenges of being a self-employed artist is that your income can be sporadic, especially for those starting up.
+One of the main challenges of being a self-employed artist is that your income can be sporadic, especially when starting out.
 You alone are responsible for the amount you can earn so motivation and a determination to succeed is key.

-To be self-employed and run your art practice as a business you will need to broaden your range of business skills.
+To be self-employed and run your art practice as a business you may need to broaden your range of business skills.
 You are responsible for every aspect of your work.
-For example, as self-employed individuals, artists have a duty under health and safety law to ensure that their working environment complies with health and safety legislation.
-(You can read a text on Health and Safety for Artists on this website here) .
-You will also need to learn about bookkeeping and cash-flow management (See text on Budgeting and Financing here).
+For example, as self-employed individuals, artists have a duty under health and safety law to ensure that their working environment complies with health and safety legislation (you can read a text on Health and Safety for Artists on this website here).
+You will also need to learn about book-keeping and cash-flow management (See text on Budgeting and Financing here).

 If you’re not careful you may end up spending more time running your business than you are on doing the work that attracted you to self-employment in the first place.

-Once you become self-employed you fall within the provisions of self-assessment.
+Once you become self-employed you fall within the provisions of self-assessment for tax purposes.
 This means that you are personally responsible for ensuring that your tax affairs are kept up to date.

-There is increased stress in working for yourself and as a self-employed individual you won’t be able to receive holiday or sick pay from an employer.
+So there are many additional stresses that come with working for yourself, another one being that as a self-employed individual you cannot receive holiday or sick pay from an employer.

-Ultimately being your own boss and making a successful business for yourself is hugely rewarding and if you’re willing to accept the additional risk and stress involved it is worth the extra effort. http://www.westdean.org.uk/
+Ultimately, being your own boss and making a successful business for yourself is hugely rewarding, and if you’re willing to accept the additional risk and stress involved it is worth the extra effort.

 Registering as Self-Employed

-Once you are self-employed it will be necessary to register with Revenue for Income Tax.
-This is done by completing form TR1 available on the Revenue website here.
+If none of the above three scenarios apply to you then you can complete a paper form TR1, which is available on the Revenue website here.
 Parts A & B need to be completed to register for Income Tax.
-This is also the form used to register for VAT, PAYE (if you are an employer) and for RCT (Relevant Contracts Tax - It is used in the construction, forestry and meat processing industries and will not be relevant to most artists.)
+This form is also used to register for VAT, PAYE (if you are an employer) and for RCT (Relevant Contracts Tax – It is used in the construction, forestry and meat processing industries and will not be relevant to most artists).
 Thus, much of the form will not be applicable when you first register for income tax.
-VAT is examined in more detail in our VAT article here .
+VAT is explained in more detail in our VAT article here.

 It is advisable to register for income tax as soon as you begin trading, although the registration can be backdated.
-Your first income tax return falls due on 31 October in the 2nd calendar year after you first start trading.
-For example, if you start trading in June 2009 your first tax return will be due by 31 October 2011, so you need to register in time to file your return by this date.
-If you started trading in 2011 then your first tax return falls due on 31 October 2013.
-The Revenue Commissioners offer an extension to the income tax deadline of around two weeks if the tax return is filed and paid online, using the Revenue Online Service (ROS).
+Normally you must file and pay your tax for each year by 31 October of the following year, but Revenue offer a “year’s grace” for the first year of filing.
+For example, if you started trading in 2013 then you are not required to file your first tax return until 31 October 2015, at which point you must also file for the tax year 2014.
+So in this case you will need to register in time to file your first tax returns by 31 October 2015 (Note that the Revenue Commissioners currently offer an extension to the income tax deadline of approximately two weeks if the tax return is filed and paid online, ROS.

 Being Employed as well as Self-Employed

-When there is a mixture of PAYE and self-employment it is still necessary to register under the self-assessment system.
-The employer will deduct the necessary PAYE and PRSI from the employment income and the artist will need to account for any additional tax due when filing their tax return.
+When earning income from both PAYE/employment and self-employment it is still necessary to register for income tax under the self-assessment system.
+The employer will deduct the necessary PAYE/PRSI/USC from the employment income and you will need to account for any additional tax due when filing your tax return.

 The total income i.e. employment and self-employed income is declared to Revenue.
-The tax is calculated on the total income and the taxpayer receives a credit for the PAYE that the employer has deducted at source.
+The tax is calculated on the total income and the taxpayer receives a credit for the deductions that the employer has taken at source.
+Any taxable welfare payments received in the year should also be declared on your income tax return.
+A list of taxable and non-taxable social welfare payments can be found here.

 Books and Records